SonnetSaif/vanilla-GAN-from-scratch_PyTorch/README.md

 # Original GAN Implementation

-This repository contains an implementation of the Generative Adversarial Network (GAN) based on the original paper by Ian Goodfellow et al <href="https://arxiv.org/abs/1406.2661">.
+This repository contains an implementation of the Generative Adversarial Network (GAN) based on the original paper by Ian Goodfellow et al <href src="https://arxiv.org/abs/1406.2661">.
 The code is written in PyTorch and aims to generate realistic images using a GAN architecture.

 ## Table of Contents